 What is the difference between rhinoplasty and septoplasty?

 Rhinoplasty refers to any cosmetic alteration in the external appearance of the nose.
-Septoplasty is the procedure performed to remove deviated cartilage from the middle of the nose.
-Septoplasty and rhinoplasty are often performed at the same time in order to combine the recovery period.
+Septoplasty is the nose surgery procedure performed to remove deviated cartilage from the middle of the nose.
+Septoplasty and rhinoplasty are often performed as part of the same nose surgery in order to combine the recovery period.